Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: INDEPENDENT VALIDATION

-Comparing the results of CHDS data with the Add Health test data, we see that in predictions within a certain number of years made at the age of first cannabis use, AUC values for CHDS are consistently higher.
-However, the difference tends to decrease with longer prediction intervals.
-For predictions within a certain number of years made at specific ages, the AUC values of both datasets are comparable, especially for longer prediction intervals.
-As noted above, E/O values for CHDS data are close to 1, while for Add Health, the values do not substantially deviate from 1, particularly for prediction intervals longer than 2 years.
+Comparing the results from the CHDS data with that from the Add Health test data, we see that in predictions within a certain number of years of the age of first cannabis use, AUC values for CHDS were consistently higher.
+However, the difference tended to decrease with longer prediction intervals.
+For predictions within a certain number of years of specific ages, the AUC values of both datasets were comparable, especially for longer prediction intervals.
+As noted above, E/O values for the CHDS data were close to 1, while for Add Health, the values did not substantially deviate from 1, particularly for prediction intervals longer than 2 years.

-Supplement Table S6 provides E/O values in 5-year predictions made at the age of first cannabis use and at age 16 across the four risk quartile groups and different levels of each predictor.
-For predictions made at the time of cannabis initiation, E/O values range from 0.8 to 1.2 for the third risk quartile group, above-median delinquency and openness, all conscientiousness, and all neuroticism groups.
-Larger deviations are observed for the first risk quartile group and females.
-For predictions made at age 16, E/O values are between 0.8 to 1.2 for all quartile groups except the third quartile, below median conscientiousness and neuroticism, both levels of openness, and above median delinquency groups.
-E/O values deviate more from 1 for females compared to males.
+Supplement Table S6 provides E/O values for 5-year predictions made at the age of first cannabis use and at age 16 across the four risk quartile groups and different levels of each predictor.
+For predictions made at the time of cannabis initiation, E/O values ranged from 0.8 to 1.2 for the third risk quartile group, above-median delinquency and openness, all conscientiousness, and all neuroticism groups.
+Larger deviations were observed for the first risk quartile group and females.
+For predictions made at age 16, E/O values were between 0.8 to 1.2 for all quartile groups except the third quartile, below median conscientiousness and neuroticism, both levels of openness, and above median delinquency groups.
+E/O values deviated more from 1 for females compared to males.
 Altogether, these findings indicate that Model 1 has generally good discrimination and calibration performance on CHDS data.

-\section{Discussion}
+\section{DISCUSSION}

-Substance use disorders (SUDs) are a growing public health concern in the US.
-Cannabis is the most widely used illicit drug, especially among adolescents and young adults.
-With the increasing legalization of non-medical cannabis use in numerous states, CUD crisis may worsen \citep{NAS2017, ncsl2024cannabis, marijuanaworsen2019}.
-A CUD risk prediction model can aid clinicians in identifying high risk individuals who can then be helped with early and appropriate interventions.
+Cannabis is the most widely used illicit drug, especially among adolescents and young adults \cite{engelgardt2023, hammond2020}.
+With growing legalization of non-medical cannabis use, CUD prevalence may increase \cite{NAS2017, berenson2019, ncsl2024cannabis}.
+A CUD risk prediction model can aid clinicians in identifying high risk individuals who can then be helped with early and age-appropriate interventions.
 Absolute risk prediction models are most clinically relevant for this task.
-Yet such models are non-existent for SUDs.
+Yet such models are non-existent for CUD.